jkazama/sample-micronaut-jpa/README.md

 ### License

 The license of this sample includes a code and is all *MIT License*.
-Use it as a base implementation at the time of the project start using Spring Boot.
+Use it as a base implementation at the time of the project start using Micronaut.